eeditiones/e-editiones-website/posts/print-css.md

 coverImageCredits:
 ---

-> TEI Publisher 8 supports creating print output using CSS Paged Media.
+> TEI Publisher 8 will support creating print output using CSS Paged Media.
 This supplements the existing FO and LaTeX output modes.
 While FO or LaTeX require quite some customization in the ODD, CSS Print extends the existing HTML view and CSS styles to layout the text on the printed page.

 Though it has improved, browser support for CSS Paged Media (often also called *CSS Print*) is still lacking.
 However, there are tools to fill the gap.
-The starting point for my recent exploration into this technology was a new edition of two medevial texts on the life of a saint.
-The editors requested a printout, which should ideally resemble the future website as closely as possible.
-While LaTeX does provide all the fancy features needed (e.g. an aligned parallel layout of transcription and translation), the result would quickly diverge from the web version, thus not being suitable for a review process.
+The starting point for my recent exploration into this technology was an edition of medevial texts on the life of a saint.
+The editors requested a printout, which should ideally resemble the future website as closely as possible, so corrections could be done on paper.
+While LaTeX does provide all the fancy features needed (e.g. an aligned parallel layout of transcription and translation using the powerful reledpar package), the result would quickly diverge from the web version, thus not being suitable for a review process.

-Looking into CSS Paged Media for rescue, I was surprised by what is possible by now in the browser.
-The book has quite a complex layout, using different types of margin notes, text critical apparatus etc. Even though I could not realize every feature just within the browser and had to switch to an external utility (see below), the results were satisfactory and would certainly be sufficient for a slightly simpler edition.
+Looking into CSS Paged Media as an alternative, I was surprised by what is possible by now in the browser.
+The book had quite a complex layout, using different types of margin notes, text critical apparatus etc. Even though I could not realize every feature just within the browser and had to switch to an external utility (see below), the results were satisfactory and would certainly be sufficient for a slightly simpler edition.

 ## A print preview for TEI Publisher

-We have thus decided to integrate this approach more tightly into TEI Publisher, providing a separate print preview page for some of the sample documents, as well as an API endpoint to retrieve the complete HTML of a document targeted at print.

 <figure class="right-margin">
     <img src="/img/serafin-print.png">
     <figcaption>Page from the TP demo with margin notes and running head rendered with paged.js</figcaption>
 </figure>

+We have thus decided to integrate this approach more tightly into TEI Publisher, providing a separate print preview page for those sample documents for which it makes sense, as well as an API endpoint to retrieve the complete HTML of a document targeted at print.

+The new feature will become available with the TEI Publisher 8 release.
+If you would like to experiment with it right now, feel free to use one of the [docker images](https://github.com/eeditiones/tei-publisher-app/pkgs/container/tei-publisher-app%2Fteipublisher) - which always reflect the current state of development - or build TEI Publisher yourself.

 The new print preview page includes a brilliant javascript library, [paged.js](https://pagedjs.org/), which fills many of the gaps in browsers concerning CSS Print support.
 Without this library, web browsers would ignore most parts of the page layout and just generate a very basic printout.
 With paged.js though, you can use the browser's default print dialog to get a pretty fancy printed version.

-Besides paged.js, which is open source and still under development, there's a variety of other tools you could try, including commercial options like PrinceXML or Antennahouse, offering all the features you expect for professional typesetting.
-Those are external tools you run on an HTML file or URL.
-TEI Publisher 8 will provide an API endpoint to which you can point to render a document into print-optimized HTML.
+paged.js is open source and still under development, so there are limitations (see below).
+For simple linear documents like the TEI Publisher documentation it does produce very good results though.

 ## New print output mode in tei-publisher-lib

 Obviously not everything you can do on a screen will work on paper.
-For example, the `alternate` behaviour will by default generate a popup if you use the `web` output mode.
+For example, the `alternate` behaviour defined in the TEI guidelines will by default generate a popup if you use the `web` output mode in TEI Publisher.
 We can't do that on paper.
-Therefore we need a way to distinguish between HTML targeted at the screen and HTML for print in the ODD by using a different output mode.
+We thus need a way to distinguish between HTML targeted at the screen and HTML for print by using a different output mode in the ODD.
+This requires a change in the underlying core library of TEI Publisher, called `tei-publisher-lib`.

-The newly released `tei-publisher-lib` version 3.0.0 thus reassigns the `print` output mode to generate HTML targetted at print.
-You'll need to [update](/posts/tei-publisher-lib-3.md) to this version to benefit from the newly added features.

-`print` was previously defined as a synonym for `fo` and generated XML output to be further processed by an XSL/FO engine like Apache fop.
-This means: if you were generating output for an XSL/FO engine using the `print` output mode, you should now change this to `fo`.

-The `print` output mode extends `web`, overwriting the two behaviours, which would fail on paper: `note` and `alternate`.
+The newly released `tei-publisher-lib` version 3.0.0 reassigns the `print` output mode to generate HTML for print. `print` extends `web`, overwriting the two behaviours, which would fail on paper: `note` and `alternate`.
 Both involve popups. `print` just outputs them as plain HTML to be processed by print CSS styles.

+You'll need to [update](/posts/tei-publisher-lib-3.md) `tei-publisher-lib` to benefit from the newly added features. `print` was previously defined as a synonym for `fo` and generated XML output to be further processed by an XSL/FO engine like Apache fop.
+Reassigning it is a breaking change (thus the major 3.0.0 version, which indicates: not backwards compatible), though the `fo` mode will still work as before.
+Please keep this in mind when you decide to upgrade and read the [instructions](/posts/tei-publisher-lib-3.md).

 ## Adding CSS for print

-TEI Publisher 8 includes a default CSS stylesheet for print, residing in `resources/css/print.css`.
+TEI Publisher 8 will include a default CSS stylesheet for print, residing in `resources/css/print.css`.
 The API endpoint, which generates HTML for print, automatically injects this.
 The default stylesheet sets the paper size to 'A4', adds margins for recto and verso pages, page numbers in the left resp. right bottom corner, and most important: a footnote area at the bottom.
 HTML elements with class *footnote* will be output there.

 You can extend this by adding your own print styles as follows: if you have not done that yet, create an empty CSS file next to the location in which your ODD is stored (`odd` in TEI Publisher or `resources/odd` in a generated app).
 Associate this with your ODD by adding a corresponding `<rendition>` element to the `<teiHeader>`: